- A slipped disk occurs when the soft inner portion of the disk protrudes through the outer ring.

 - tingling, aching, or burning sensations in the affected area

 The types of pain can vary from person to person.
-See your physician if your pain results in numbness or tingling that affects your ability to control your muscles.
+See your doctor if your pain results in numbness or tingling that affects your ability to control your muscles.

 A slipped disk occurs when the outer ring becomes weak or torn and allows the inner portion to slip out.
 This can happen with age.
 Certain motions may also cause a slipped disk.
 A disk can slip out of place while you are twisting or turning to lift an object.
 Lifting a very large, heavy object can place great strain on the lower back, resulting in a slipped disk.
 If you have a very physically demanding job that requires a lot of lifting, you may be at increased risk for slipped disks.

-People who are 35 to 45 years old are more likely to have a slipped disk, according to the Mayo Clinic.
+As you get older, you are more likely to experience a slipped disk.
 This is because your disks begin to lose some of their protective water content as you age.
 As a result, they can slip more easily out of place.
 They are more common in men than women.

-Your physician will first perform a physical exam.
-He or she will be looking for the source of your pain and discomfort.
+Your doctor will first perform a physical exam.
+They will be looking for the source of your pain and discomfort.
 This will involve checking your nerve function and muscle strength, and whether you feel pain when moving or touching the affected area.
-Your physician also will ask you about your medical history and your symptoms.
-He or she will be interested in when you first felt symptoms and what activities cause your pain to worsen.
+Your doctor also will ask you about your medical history and your symptoms.
+They will be interested in when you first felt symptoms and what activities cause your pain to worsen.

-Imaging tests can help your physician view the bones and muscles of your spine and identify any damaged areas.
+Imaging tests can help your doctor view the bones and muscles of your spine and identify any damaged areas.
 Examples of imaging scans include:

 - CT scans